 What Is a Team Charter Template?

 The team charter is a document that sets the agenda for a project team before they begin working together on a project.
 It clarifies their participation in that project, establishes boundaries and sets the direction.

 The team charter, like a project charter, is created early in the project after the team has first been assembled.
 It is developed as a collaborative effort to help everyone on the team understand their place in the project and get buy-in from them.

 Therefore, the team charter gives team members focus and direction, allowing them to define the role and responsibilities of the team.
 This all works to let everyone know what they’re supposed to do, reducing confusion and risk.

 The team charter template is important because it eliminates busywork, defines roles in the project and lets the team get right down to the work at hand.
 This keeps everyone focused on the work they have to do and makes the overall project run smoother.
 By going over the details of the project, its mission, budget, resources, etc., the team gets a crash-course education.
 They learn not only their part in the project but the goals and objectives of the project.

-Team charters are powerful tools with benefits that go beyond projects.
+Team charters are powerful team management tools with benefits that go beyond projects.
 They help the team commit to the corporate values of the organization they’re working for, and they help quickly train new teams and team members.

 Functions of a Team Charter